John Cage Online

 morphological systems for scoring — by M. Blair Ligon

-- Composing after Cage.
-Permission Granted — by Geoff Smith, JSTOR logon required
+after Cage.
+Permission Granted — by Geoff Smith, JSTOR

 - John